ns8279/Ecommerce-backend/README.md

 ## Usage

-The application can be used as a by an ecommerce app to create, get, update and delete categories, products and tags and serves as a backend / baseline for an e-commerce application.
+The application can be used as by an ecommerce app to create, get, update and delete categories, products and tags and serves as a backend

 ## License